-Cold and barren it may be but colourful traditions around the Solstice – expertly adopted by the Christian Church – make this a time of hope and glory, says Sir Johnny Scott
+It may be bleak midwinter, but the Solstice's colourful traditions, expertly adopted by the Christian Church, make this a time of hope and glory, says Sir Johnny Scott

-With the days shortening and darkness descending, midwinter can be a bleak time.
-But the colourful winter solstice traditions, expertly woven into our culture by the Christian Church, make it Sir Johnny Scott’s favourite time of year.
+The days are shortening and darkness has descended – midwinter is more certainly bleak.
+But the colour brought by the winter solstice traditions, expertly adopted into our culture by the Christian church, make this Sir Johnny Scott’s favourite time of year.

-There is nothing as synonymous with Christmas as holly.
+Holly is synonymous with Christmas.
 But why do the spiky leaves and red berries appear everywhere at this time of year – featuring in our songs, home decor, cards and even atop the Christmas pud?
 Read holly: it wears the crown for more on this festive symbol.

 WINTER SOLSTICE TRADITIONS